 WSP in Action

 One of the major innovations at Central Park is the 30 MW Central Thermal and Electrical Plant, which we designed.
 Our client had bold ambitions to create a plant that supplied all the buildings with energy, while simultaneously creating a greater level of open private space for residents.
-Our client was also looking for capacity to service off-side customers, including the adjacent University of Technology Sydney’s Broadway Campus.
+Our client was also looking for capacity to service off-site customers, including the adjacent University of Technology Sydney’s Broadway Campus.

 We developed technically efficient and commercially viable strategies to resolve the plant spatial requirements and facilitate a staging strategy.
 Our dynamic simulation and urban utility modelling tools made for a rapid prototyping process.
 We used techno-economic analysis to smooth the way for an appropriately sized and modularised low-carbon technology solution – trigeneration.
 Our plant design uses natural gas to supply low-carbon electricity, heating, hot water and air conditioning to commercial buildings as well as hot water to domestic dwellings.